 We reached out to our community and charity partners to identify areas of need and prioritise resources.
 Electric Ireland worked with long-term partner Pieta to develop the Sunrise Appeal following the cancellation of the Darkness into Light walk, raising over €4 million for suicide prevention.
+ESB also supported the Tech2Students campaign Wind Farm Community Fund.
+What progress did ESB make in delivering the Brighter Future Strategy in 2020?

-ESB also supported the Tech2Students campaign additional funding to a range of other organisations through the Energy for Generations Fund, and the the transition to secure, affordable, low-carbon energy provided a very strong anchor for ESB during the pandemic.
+additional funding to a range of other organisations

+through the Energy for Generations Fund, and the

+Our purpose to create a brighter future by leading the transition to secure, affordable, low-carbon energy provided a very strong anchor for ESB during the pandemic.
 Despite restrictions that curtailed capital expenditure, we made clear progress in delivering strategic initiatives, from growing our position in offshore wind through investments in Inch Cape (UK) and commissioning the 114 MW Grousemount (ROI) wind farm to undertaking major network upgrades and installing over 224, 000 smart meters.
 We continued to support our customers' low carbon ambitions, in the domestic, industrial and commercial markets through the introduction of new product and service offerings.
 NIE Networks, who marked their 10th anniversary as part of ESB Group in December also made progress in upgrading the network to facilitate more renewable generation.